Neurology & Africa Task Force

 For further information please contact the EAN Scientific Department (scientifc(at)ean.org).

-African neurologists in training from corresponding institutional members who are RRFS/Full members are eligible to apply for the EAN Spring or Autumn school, as well as Science school.
+African neurologists in training from corresponding institutional member countries who are RRFS/Full members are eligible to apply for the EAN Spring or Autumn School, as well as Science School.

-This is also open to residents and neurologists of low and lower-middle income countries from sub-Saharan Africa, but NOT ALL African countries.
+This is also open to residents and neurologists of low and lower-middle income countries from sub-Saharan Africa.

 In addition, application for a travel grant of up to € 500,- is possible (4 per school are made available).